VincentGuyader/littleboxes/README.md

 # nicetitle
-RStudio AddIn - creates boxed titles in an Rscript
+RStudio AddIn - creates boxed titles in a Rscript

 ## Installation